Cato Networks Knowledge Base

 9. In Content Profile, select the DLP Content Profile for this rule.

-11. (Optional) Define the tracking options for the rules to generate email notifications.
+11. (Optional) Configure tracking options to generate Events and Send Notifications.

-12. Click Apply.
+12. Click Save.
 The rule is added to the Data Protection policy.

 Understanding the Google Connector Rules